 There are no entirely safe permanent hair dyes out there.
 However, you can find some lower-toxin options on the market, which can be read about in my Permanent Hair Color eBook.
 Though you can make your own informed decision on hair color, it is not something I recommend often.
 Instead, I appreciate products like Hairprint hair color restorer, which uses a natural formula that is methylisothiazolinone-free to restore the natural color of your hair.

 They also have a line of safe shampoos and conditions that apparently work well for coarse, coiled, and dry hair .
 You can find more information on safe shampoos and conditions here, and remember to read my review of Hairprint products.

 Conclusion About Methylisothiazolinone

 Methylisothiazolinone Is Unsafe And Should Be Avoided In All Personal Care And Cleaning Products.

 What we put in on our bodies and in our homes should be free of allergens and toxic chemicals.
-However, many common personal hygiene products and household cleaning supplies include dangerous ingredients like methylisothiazolinone (MI).
-Methylisothiazolinone is a potentially toxic ingredient, and if you see any forms of the product listed on a label, I would not recommend using it.
+However, many common personal hygiene products and house cleaning supplies include dangerous ingredients like methylisothiazolinone (MI).
+Methylisothiazolinone is likely a toxic component, and if you see any forms of the product listed on a label, I would not recommend using it.